lowandrew/Plasmid_Assembler/docs/usage.md

 - a folder for each sample, which contains a FASTA file for each plasmid found, a FASTA file with the plasmids concatenated, and the input reads with any plasmid reads discarded
 - if there was more than one sample, an image file showing a dendrogram of similarity of the total plasmid content of each sample, as well as a heatmap showing similarity
 - a log file for each sample showing the output from each step of the pipeline
+- CSV files describing virulence, AMR, and incompatibility genes found for each sample.

+# Usage with Docker

+Coming soon...

-# Detailed Usage
+# A Few Usage Examples

 The input parameters of Plasmid Extractor can be customized to your liking.
 Here are a few examples of different things that could be done:

 - Set identity cutoff to 0.8, to increase sensitivity at the cost of specificity.
-`python Extractor.py -i /home/user/reads -o output -sdb output -c 0.8`
+`Extractor.py -i /home/user/reads -o output -sdb plasmid_database.fasta -d databases -c 0.8`

 - Keep around temporary files created during execution to take a look at afterwards.
-`python Extractor.py -i /home/user/reads -o output -sdb output -k`
+`Extractor.py -i /home/user/reads -o output -sdb plasmid_database.fasta -d databases -k`

 - Don't generate sequences for plasmids found, for speedy analysis.
-`python Extractor.py -i /home/user/reads -o output -sdb output -nc`
+`Extractor.py -i /home/user/reads -o output -sdb plasmid_database.fasta -d databases -nc`

 #### Mandatory Arguments